tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Examples of such class of algorithms include Kyber, Falcon and Dilithium.

-## Multivariate-Based Public-Key Cryptography

-The Multivariate Quadratic problem is an NP-hard problem that can be expressed as finding the common "zero" vector that solves a set of polynomials in finite fields.
-In other words, the underlying problem can be expressed as finding the vector (z_1, ..., z_n) in Fn2 that solves a set of given equations:

-f_{1}(x_{1}, ..., x_{n}) = 0, ...., f_{m}(x_{1}, ..., x_{n}) = 0

-Signatures use easily invertible non-linear polynomials (P) that need to be masked by using a combination of affine linear transformations (S and T).
-Indeed, given P:Fn -> Fm, S: Fn -> Fn, T: Fm -> Fm, the affine transformations are build in such a way to make the public key G = S * P * T hard to invert.
-Knowing its individual components (i.e., the private key) allows to easily compute the inverse G^(-1) which is used to produce signatures, i.e. G^(-1) = T^(-1) * P^(-1) * S^(-1).
-To verify signatures, use the public key over the signature vector, i.e. G(s) = m.

-Examples of this class of algorithms include Rainbow which was [broken](https://eprint.iacr.org/2022/214.pdf) in a weekend on a laptop.

-## Code-Based Public-Key Cryptography

-This area of cryptography stemmed in the 1970s and 80s based on the seminal work of McEliece and Niederreiter which focuses on the study of cryptosystems based on error-correcting codes.
-Some popular error correcting codes include the Goppa codes (used in McEliece cryptosystems), encoding and decoding syndrome codes used in Hamming Quasi-Cyclic (HQC) or Quasi-cyclic Moderate density parity check (QC-MDPC) codes.

-Examples include all the NIST Round 4 (unbroken) finalists: Classic McEliece, HQC, BIKE.

 ## Hash-Based Public-Key Cryptography {#hash-based}

 Hash based PKC has been around since the 70s developed by Lamport and Merkle which creates a digital signature algorithm and its security is mathematically based on the security of the selected cryptographic hash function.
 Many variants of hash based signatures have been developed since the 70s including the recent XMSS, LMS or BPQS schemes.
 Unlike digital signature techniques, most hash-based signature schemes are stateful, which means that signing necessitates the update of the secret key.